Oracle Java Licensing Changes 2025

 - โJava is free, Oracle canโt charge for it.โ โ In reality, Oracle ended free commercial use of its JDK in 2019 for older versions.
 Today, only certain use cases are free (development, personal use, or running the latest LTS version under a time-limited free license).
 The Java programming language and OpenJDK are free, but Oracleโs builds and support are not free for enterprise use.

 - โWeโre using an old version, so we donโt need to pay.โ โ Partially true: if you never updated Java 8 past Jan 2019 patches, you didnโt have to pay.
 But you also stopped getting fixes.
 Many organizations unknowingly applied updates (for security) after the free cutoff, which technically put them out of compliance.
-Plus, running unpatched 4+ year old Java versions is a security nightmare.
+Additionally, running unpatched Java versions over 4 years old is a significant security risk.
 So โfreeโ meant โno updates and out-of-date software.โ

-- โOpenJDK is the same as Oracle Java, so we can just use that.โ This one is true to a large extent.
+- โOpenJDK is the same as Oracle Java, so we can just use that.โ This is largely true.
 OpenJDK (from the open-source community or other vendors) is essentially the same codebase as Oracleโs JDK for equivalent versions, minus some add-ons.
 Many organizations are successfully switching to OpenJDK distributions to avoid Oracle fees.
-The misconception here is more on Oracleโs side when they imply only their Java is โfully supportedโ โ in practice, there are reputable alternatives.
+The misconception here lies more on Oracleโs side, as they imply that only their Java is โfully supportedโ โ in practice, there are reputable alternatives.

 The key is to deploy non-Oracle builds (e.g., from Azul, Amazon Corretto, Eclipse Temurin/Adoptium, IBM Semeru, etc.) because if you accidentally deploy Oracleโs binary, the license applies regardless of whether an OpenJDK exists.